dmitry-egorov/scalasourcing/README.md

 This is a library for writing Domain Driven and Event Sourced application in Scala.

 It's just started and doesn't allow much for now.
-But I want to grow it into the real deal and use it on my own project (which is not open source for now).
+But I want to grow it into the real deal and use it on my own project (which is not open source yet).

 ## Highlights